trey-rosius/cdk_group_chat/README.md

 ### Security and Data Protection

 Security and data protection for your applications is of utmost importance.
-AWS Appsync provides five different ways to authorize a GraphQL api to interact with it.
+AWS Appsync provides five different ways to authorize/authenticate a GraphQL api.
 We will be using 2.

 - `API_KEY`